 Exactly how to fix relationship?
 An apple a day keeps the breakup away.

 Relationships, as anyone who's ever been in one knows, can be trying.
-The movies, romance novels, and Claire and Heathcliff Huxtable may make them look easy, but they aren't.
+Romcoms and romance novels may make them look easy, but they aren't.
 Loving, living and lusting after one person for seventy or eighty years are not easy feats.

 That's why sometimes it's important to learn how to fix relationship before it's in need of fixing.

 Just like regular medical exams can help prevent a major health crisis, a relationship tune up can prevent you from wondering how to fix relationship after it's too late for action.

 So, what exactly does a relationship check up entail?
 It can really entail anything you want (even taking the medical metaphor one step further and playing doctor).